The Conditional Cauchy-Schwarz Divergence with Applications to Time-Series Data and Sequential Decision Making: The Conditional Cauchy-Schwarz divergence

 \end{proposition}

-\begin{remark}[Difference between CS and conditional CS] Taking a close look on the expressions of CS divergence and conditional CS divergence, we can find some interesting connections.
+\begin{remark}[Difference between CS and conditional CS] Upon closely examining the expressions for CS divergence and conditional CS divergence, we can identify some interesting connections.
 Suppose $M=N$ for simplicity, the expression of CS divergence according to Eq.~(\ref{eq:CS_divergence_est}) can be reformulated as\footnote{In fact, the last two terms in Eq.~(\ref{eq:CS_reformulate}) are equal.
 We reformulate the CS divergence in this form only for the ease of the following analysis.}: